Vivo's all-screen NEX goes dual-display to ditch the pop-up camera

 Another unique feature here is the Time Of Flight 3D camera, which is used for faster (0.35 seconds) and more secure (300,000 dots) facial recognition and enhanced facial beautification.
 It also serves as an AR measuring tool -- much like what Google's Project Tango touted back in the days.

 The rest of this Android 9.0 phone is very much what you would expect from a standard flagship, but with a whopping 10GB RAM.
-You get the usual Qualcomm Snapdragon 845 chipset, 128GB internal storage, a 3,500mAh battery (a bummer compared to the NEX S' 4,000mAh; but you do get 22.5W fast charging) and, again, an in-display fingerprint reader -- now at its fifth generation which unlocks in 0.29 seconds.
+You get the usual Qualcomm Snapdragon 845 chipset, 128GB internal storage, a 3,500mAh battery (a bummer considering the NEX S has 4,000mAh; but you still get 22.5W fast charging) and, again, an in-display fingerprint reader -- now at its fifth generation which unlocks in 0.29 seconds.
 Hi-fi enthusiasts may also appreciate the integrated AK4377A 32-bit audio DAC chip from Asahi Kasei Microdevices, but we won't know for sure until we get hold of a unit.

 Alas, there's still no NFC.
-One possible reason is that Vivo is pushing the use case of QR code-based mobile payment using its rear display, meaning you won't have to flip the phone around.
-In other words, there's less justification for NFC-based mobile payment methods, let alone the additional manufacturing costs.
+One possible reason is that Vivo is promoting the use case of QR code-based mobile payment -- a common method in China -- using its rear display, meaning you won't have to flip the phone around.
+In other words, Vivo doesn't think much of NFC-based mobile payment, and not to mention its added manufacturing costs, too.

 As with most Chinese smartphones, Vivo's NEX Dual Display Edition is also a dual nano SIM device, but it's sadly lacking support for most of the US LTE bands, so phone importers should bear this in mind.
 As for the rest of you, you can either grab either a "polar blue" or "nebula purple" unit in China from December 29th for 4,998 yuan (about $725), or wait until the international version (blue only) hits the markets in Hong Kong, Taiwan and Singapore in the very near future.